TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

-BEST.
-DAD.
-EVER.

-Find the perfect Father's Day gift.

-Guest Services 800-607-9788

-*   US Store Locator
-*   Buckle Card Bill Pay
-*   My Account
-*   Sign In
+*   United States
+*   FIND A STORE
-*   Help
+*   800.607.9788

-My Bag (0) Wish List Search

 *   Women
 *   Men
 *   Kids
-    *   Boys
-    *   Girls
-*   New Arrivals
-    *   Men
-    *   Women
 *   Jeans
+*   New
+*   Sale

+*   MY ACCOUNT
+*   MY FAVORITES FAVORITED!
+Login to save this item to your Buckle account.
+    *   Login
+    *   |
+    *   Register
+*   MY BAG

+*   MY FAVORITES
-    *   Men
+*   MY BAG

 *   Women
-*   Brands
 *   Men
+*   Kids
+*   Jeans
+*   New
+*   Sale

+A Global Message! ×

+*   Featured

+*   New Arrivals
+*   Shop By Brand
+*   Get Fitted
+*   Shop by Outfit
+*   Shop the Shoot
+*   Promotions
+*   Shop Instagram
+*   Sale

+*   Tops

+*   Tees
+*   Tanks
+*   Shirts/Blouses
+*   Bandeaus/Bralettes
+*   Fashion
+*   Graphics
+*   Show All Tops

+*   Bottoms

+*   Jeans
+*   Shorts
-    *   Women
+*   Crops/Capris
-*   BKE
+*   Skirts
-    *   Men
+*   Pants
-    *   Women
+*   Show All Bottoms

 *   Shoes

+*   Sandals
+*   Flips
+*   Sneakers
+*   Wedges
+*   Boots
+*   Show All Shoes

+*   More

+*   Accessories
+*   Activewear
+*   Bags
+*   Dresses
+*   Fragrance
+*   Swimwear
+*   Show All

+Buy a Buckle Gift card

+*   Featured

+*   New Arrivals
+*   Shop By Brand
+*   Get Fitted
+*   Shop by Outfit
+*   Shop the Shoot
-    *   Men
+*   Promotions
-    *   Women
+*   Shop Instagram
 *   Sale
-    *   Men
-    *   Women
-*   Style
-    *   Men
-    *   Women

-*   Shopping/Ordering
-    *   Finding Products
-    *   Ordering Methods
-    *   Payment Options
-    *   Order Inquiry
-    *   Primo Card
-*   Your Account
-    *   Forgot Password
-    *   Sign In/Create Account
-    *   Edit Your Profile
-    *   Your Address Book
-    *   Maintain Payment Options
-    *   View Order History
-    *   Email Updates
-    *   Maintain Your Wish List
-*   Shipping/Handling
-    *   Shipping Rates/Options
-    *   International Shipping
-*   Returns
-    *   Return Policy
-    *   How to Return
-    *   International Return Policy
-*   Promotions
-    *   Buckle Card Double Points 2016
-    *   Buckle Card Free Waterbottle
-    *   Spring Break Away Official Rules 2016
-    *   Review Your Blues Sweepstakes Rules
-    *   Social Giveaway Official Rules
-    *   Store Events
-    *   Sweepstakes Winners
-*   Gift Cards/Services
-    *   Gift Services
-    *   Gift Card Donation Requests
-*   Our Merchandise
-    *   Availability
-    *   Pricing Policy
-    *   Size Help
-    *   Care Instructions
-    *   Factory Seconds
-    *   Alterations
-    *   Layaway
-*   Buckle Credit Card
-    *   Buckle Credit Card
-    *   Buckle Card Payment Options
-*   Buckle Guest Loyalty
-    *   Buckle Guest Loyalty Program
-    *   Terms and Conditions
-*   Privacy &.
-Security
-    *   Privacy Policy
-    *   Privacy Policy - Applicant
-    *   Terms &.
-Conditions
-    *   Safe Shopping
-    *   Image Use Agreement
-*   Technical Help
-    *   Technical Difficulties
-    *   Javascript
-    *   Cookies
-    *   Accessibility
-*   Buckle Information
-    *   Military Discounts
-    *   Team Highlights
-    *   Ratings &.
-Reviews
-    *   Personal Shopping
-    *   buckle SELECT
-    *   Store Locator
-    *   Investor Information
-    *   Vendor Compliance
-    *   Buckle Outlet Stores
-    *   Fraud Alert
-    *   Buckle Coupons
-    *   Glossary Term Index
-    *   Corporate Profile
-    *   Affiliate Program
-    *   Music/Celebrity Sponsorship Requests
-*   FAQs
+*   Tops

+*   Tees
+*   Hoodies/Sweatshirts
+*   Tanks
+*   Shirts
+*   Polos
+*   Sweaters
+*   Show All Tops

+*   Bottoms

+*   Jeans
+*   Shorts
+*   Boardshorts
+*   Pants
+*   Show All Bottoms

+*   Shoes

+*   Flips
+*   Casuals
+*   Sneakers
+*   Boots
+*   Show All Shoes

+*   More

+*   Accessories
+*   Hats
+*   Watches
+*   Cologne
+*   Bags
+*   Show All

+Buy a Buckle Gift card

+*   Featured

+*   Boy's New Arrivals
+*   Girl's New Arrivals
+*   Boy's Sale
+*   Girl's Sale

+*   Girl's Clothing

+*   Tops
+*   Jeans
+*   Shorts
+*   Crops/Capris
+*   Swimwear
+*   Show All Girl's Clothes

+*   Boy's Clothing

+*   Shirts
+*   Jeans
+*   Boardshorts
+*   Shorts
+*   Shoes
+*   Show All Boy's Clothes

+Buy a Buckle Gift card

+*   Women's Jeans

+*   Jegging
+*   Skinny
+*   Bootcut
+*   Flare
+*   Blues Report
+*   Show All Women's Jeans

+*   Men's Jeans

+*   Slim
+*   Regular
+*   Relaxed
+*   Loose
+*   Blues Report
+*   Show All Men's Jeans

+*   Kid's Jeans

+*   Girl's Jeans
+*   Boy's Jeans

+Buy a Buckle Gift card

+*   Women's New

+*   Tees
+*   Jeans
+*   Shorts
+*   Crops/Capris
+*   Shirts/Blouses
+*   Shoes
+*   Show All Women's New

+*   Men's New

+*   Tees
+*   Jeans
+*   Shorts
+*   Tanks
+*   Shirts
+*   Shoes
+*   Show All Men's New

+*   Kid's New

+*   Girl's New Tops
+*   Girl's New Jeans
+*   Show All Girl's New
+*   Boy's New Tops
+*   Boy's New Jeans
+*   Show All Boy's New

+Buy a Buckle Gift card

+*   Women's Sale

+*   Tees
+*   Jeans
+*   Shorts
+*   Crops/Capris
+*   Shirts/Blouses
+*   Shoes
+*   Show All Women's Sale

+*   Men's Sale

+*   Tees
+*   Jeans
+*   Shorts
+*   Boardshorts
+*   Shirts
+*   Shoes
+*   Show All Men's Sale

+*   Kid's Sale

+*   Girl's Sale Tops
+*   Girl's Sale Jeans
+*   Show All Girl's Sale
+*   Boy's Sale Tops
+*   Boy's Sale Jeans
+*   Show All Boy's Sale

+Buy a Buckle Gift card Buckle.com just got a makeover.
+Tell us what you think.
+Send Feedback.
+Need help?
+Contact Guest Services at 1.800.607.9788 or email guest.services@buckle.com.
 Privacy &.
 Security

 **Privacy &.
 Security Policy**
 The Buckle, Inc. ("Buckle") cares about the privacy of our Guests.
 Our goal is to provide the best shopping experience possible for our Guests, and we strive to achieve that goal through our Internet shopping experience.
 Buckle.com collects client information to enhance your shopping experience.

 **General Browsing**
 Buckle.com gathers navigational information about where our visitors go on our web site and information about the technical efficiencies of our web site and services (i.e. time to connect to our web site, time to download pages).
 This information allows us to see which areas of Buckle.com are most visited and helps us to better understand our Guests' experience at Buckle.com.
 This helps us to improve the quality of our visitors' online shopping experiences by recognizing and delivering more of the features, services and products our visitors prefer.
-In the process of gathering navigational information, non-personally identifiable information (i.e. domain type, browser version, service provider and IP address) may be collected which will provide information regarding a visitor's use of our web site (such as the time of a visitor's last visit to a page on our web site).
+In the process of gathering navigational information, certain information (i.e. domain type, browser version, service provider and IP address) may be collected which will provide information regarding a visitor's use of our web site (such as the time of a visitor's last visit to a page on our web site).

 If you cancel an order or do not complete an order, we may collect and use any email address or other information that you have entered as we would collect and use it if you had completed an order.
 For example, if you shop Buckle.com and leave the site without completing your order, we may follow up through email with a reminder.

 **Collection, Use and Disclosure of Personal Information**
 We collect information from you, which you provide to us at this web site, including but not limited to when you establish or update an account, enter a sweepstakes, participate in a survey, shop online or create or send a wish list.
 Categories of information collected include name, address, email address, recipient's email address, telephone number, credit card information and messages you create.
 This information is used to enable Buckle.com to deliver products that you have ordered, to fulfill requests that you have created, to contact you or the recipient(s) in the event of order or delivery difficulties, for verification, to respond to your inquiries and to deliver services and information about our products or web site to you.
-We use third parties to help us provide services related to payments, site activity, surveys, database maintenance, email administration, recruiting, and sweepstakes.

 If you opt into our email list the information you provide (for example, name, email address, country, gender, and age certification) will be added to a database.
-The Buckle, Inc. may use that information for our own internal marketing purposes.
+Buckle, may use that information for our own internal marketing purposes.
 We may request information from you about your fashion tastes, your hobbies or your music interests.
 This information will be collected from you directly and openly.
 Using the information you give us, we may contact you with information or special offers.
-We will not require you to disclose more information than is reasonably necessary to participate in an activity as a condition of participation. **The Buckle, Inc. does not sell the personal information of any of our guests.**
+We will not require you to disclose more information than is reasonably necessary to participate in an activity as a condition of participation.
+Buckle, does not sell, rent or lease the personal information of any of our guests, but we do reserve the right to share your information withthird parties to perform services on our behalf.
+We use third parties to help provide services related to payments, site activity, surveys, database maintenance, email administration, recruiting, sweepstakes and marketing.

 Buckle.com continually strives to maintain compliance with legal regulations.
 If we become aware of or have a good faith belief that we must disclose information about you in connection with an investigation of fraud, intellectual property infringement, piracy, or other unlawful activity, we will disclose specific information about you to the appropriate legal authorities in order to protect the users of our Web site, the site, and/or the public.